DJrizzley/literature/novels/moby_dick.md

 is a noisy malady.
 Oh, take medicine, take medicine!”

-CHAPTER 121.
-Midnight.—The Forecastle Bulwarks.
+# CHAPTER 121.
+Midnight.—The Forecastle Bulwarks

 _Stubb and Flask mounted on them, and passing additional lashings over the anchors there hanging._